circleci/circleci-docs/README.md

 ### Editing Docs

-Use this procedure to add or modify the CircleCI docs and make a pull request from your local clone.

-1. To see the list of the Markdown files for CircleCI v2.0, change to the `jekyll/_cci2` directory and type `ls`.

-`cd jekyll/_cci2`

-`ls`

-See the `CONTRIBUTING.md` file in this repository for documentation style tips.
+All docs live in folders named after the version of CircleCI.
+The only two you need to worry about are `jekyll/_cci1` and `jekyll/_cci2`, for CircleCI Classic and CircleCI 2.0, respectively.

+1. Create a branch and switch to it:

+    `git checkout -b <branch-name>`

-2. Add or modify the Markdown files and rebuild the site to check your work.
+2. Add or modify the Markdown files in these directories according to the style guide outlined in `CONTRIBUTING.md` in this repository.
+Rebuild the site when you want to check your work with:

     `./jctl rebuild`

 For more detailed instructions on using `jctl`, see [Jekyll Controller Commands](#jekyll-controller-commands).

-3. Create a branch and switch to it.

-`git branch <branch-name>`

-`git checkout <branch-name>`

-4. Stage and commit your changes.
+3. When you're happy with your changes, commit them with a message summarizing what you did:

-`git commit -a -m "commit message"`
+    `git commit -a -m "commit message"

-5. Download GitHub Desktop from <https://desktop.github.com/> if you haven’t already and open it.

-6. To add your local repository, click the + button, select Add, and choose the `<my-github-username>/circleci-docs` folder.

-The `<my-github_username>/circleci-docs` repo appears under GitHub in the left pane.

-7. Click `<my-github_username>/circleci-docs` to see the committed changes in your branch.

-8. Click the Pull Request button, add a description, and click Send Pull Request to submit your changes for review.

-You will get a notification when a reviewer responds to your request and after the changes are merged.
+4. Push your branch up:

+    `git push origin <branch-name>`

+### Submitting a Pull Request

+Create a pull request by following [GitHub's guide](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 ## License Information
 Documentation (guides, references, and associated images) is licensed as Creative Commons Attribution-NonCommercial-ShareAlike CC BY-NC-SA.
 The full license can be found [here](http://creativecommons.org/licenses/by-nc-sa/4.0/legalcode), and the